IMathAS

 offload chat on a different server

-- $enablesimplelti: Set to true to enable use of IMathAS as a SimpleLTI producer.
+- $enablebasiclti: Set to true to enable use of IMathAS as a BasicLTI producer.

 - $AWSkey,$AWSsecret,$AWSbucket: To allow students and teachers to upload files through